-- 1 From the watch face, hold MENU.

-- 2 Select Watch Face.

-- 3 Press UP or DOWN to preview the watch face options.

-- 4 Select Add to create a custom watch face.

-- 5 Scroll to a watch face, and press GPS.

-- 6 Select an option:

-- To activate the watch face, select Apply.

-- To customize the data that appears on the watch face, select Data.

-- To customize the background color of the watch face, press Color.
+- 1 From the watch face, hold MENU. - 2 Select Watch Face. - 3 Press UP or DOWN to preview the watch face options. - 4 Select Add New to create a custom watch face. - 5 Scroll to a watch face, and press GPS. - 6 Select an option: - · To activate the watch face, select Apply. - To customize the data that appears on the watch face, select Data. - To customize the color of the data that appears on the watch face, select Data Color. - To customize the accent color of the watch face, select Accent Color. - To change the sport for the gauges on the performance watch face, select Select Sport. - · To change the style of the hands for the analog watch face, select Hands. - To change the style of the numbers for the digital watch face, select Layout. - To change the style of the seconds for the digital watch face, select Seconds.